 Place rice fine mesh colander and rinse it under cold running water until the water runs clear.

-Turn on the Instant Pot and select “Sauté” and adjust to more.
+Turn on the Instant Pot and select u0022Sautéu0022 and adjust to more.
 Add oil.
 When hot, add the rinsed rice.
 Toast rice for 2 – 3 minutes until most moisture is absorbed and the rice starts to look a little toasted and coated with oil, stirring constantly.

 Add water, salt, garlic, vinegar, onion (if using), and pepper (if using).
 Bring to a boil.
 Secure the lid to the Instant Pot.
 Close the pressure release valve.
-Select “manual” or “pressure cook” and adjust the cooking time to 8 minutes.
+Select u0022manualu0022 or “pressure cook” and adjust the cooking time to 8 minutes.
+When the time is over, let the pressure release on its own for 5 minutes.
+Then, carefully turn the valve to u0022Ventingu0022 to release any extra pressure that might still be in there.
+Then remove the lid.
+Press u0022cancelu0022.
+Discard onion and pepper if you used them.

 Fluff rice with a fork and serve.